Tutorial: Join a new Windows 10 device with Azure AD during a first run

 To join a Windows 10 device, the device registration service must be configured to enable you to register devices.
 In addition to having permission to joining devices in your Azure AD tenant, you must have fewer devices registered than the configured maximum.
 For more information, see configure device settings.

 In addition, if your tenant is federated, your Identity provider MUST support WS-Fed and WS-Trust username/password endpoint.
 This can be version 1.3 or 2005.
-This protocol support is required to both join the device to Azure AD and log on to the device with a password.
+This protocol support is required to both join the device to Azure AD and sign in to the device with a password.

 Joining a device